Trading Standards Institute Advice

 You do not need to report the deaths of calves that die before they have been tagged but you must record this in your records.
 Tagging and passport rules apply to live farm-to-farm movements.

 Please note that carcases must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013.
 General provisions are as follows:

-- these Regulations require any person who has in their possession, or under their control, any animal by-products, including the carcases of fallen farm animals (includes stillborn) and beef bones to be consigned for or disposed of without undue delay
+- any person who has in their possession, or under their control, any animal by-products, including the carcases of fallen farm animals (includes stillborn) and beef bones must arrange for them to be consigned for or disposed of without undue delay

 - animal by-products must be transported in covered leakproof containers / vehicles, which must be maintained in a clean condition

-For more information please see 'Fallen stock & the disposal of animal by-products'.
+For more information please see 'Fallen stock and the disposal of animal by-products'.